conmaol/gadelica/grammar/nouns/grammatical-functions/genitive/modifiers.md

-# Modifier of another noun
+# Genitive nouns as modifiers of a noun

 Genitive common nouns (but not proper noun) have a second important function – to mark a modifier of the immediately preceding noun.